-First thing first.
+First things first.
 If you’re a wine or craft beer enthusiast, arm yourself with a Virginia’s Blue Ridge Cheers Trail passport, as you’re certain to encounter plenty of places to stop, taste, and enjoy the scenery as you make your way through our region.

 All great fall weekends include scenic mountain drives, and wouldn’t you know it?
 We have plenty in Virginia’s Blue Ridge!
 Get started with a ride on Route 311 over Catawba Mountain.
 Hikers will want to plan their day around two of our favorite fall trails – McAfee Knob (pictured above) and Dragon’s Tooth (pictured below).

 Atop Potts Mountain (still on Route 311) is the Potts Mountain Jeep Trail.
 If you happen to be cruising in a supped up off-road machine, feel free to hit the dirt.
 Seriously, you will need plenty of ground clearance to tackle this rutted mountainside road.
 Potts Mountain is also an excellent spot for a fall hike or mountain bike ride!

 Backtrack Route 311 into the Roanoke Valley and then head to Starr Hill Pilot Brewery & Side Stage in Roanoke for some fall-inspired craft beer.
 You can enjoy seasonal brews like the Last Leaf Maple Brown Ale, Festie Oktoberfest Lager and the Little Red RooStarr Coffee Cream Stout.

 Looking for more fall flavors?
 Check out this list of fall-inspired beers you have to try!

 Day two should include more foliage, of course.
 Take scenic Route 220 to Rocky Mount where there’s plenty of great comfort food waiting.
 Try the biscuits and gravy at Ruth’s Place or The Hub Restaurant.
 We’ll let you decide which makes it better, but don’t fill up!
 The next stop is mandatory for any sweet tooth!